Personal Finance

 Quick Answer

 Home repossession (foreclosure) is a legal process where a lender seizes a property after a borrower misses mortgage payments.
-As of April 25, 2026, foreclosure filings affect roughly 1 in every 3,500 U.S. housing units annually, and the process typically takes 18 months from first missed payment to final sale.
+Foreclosure filings affect roughly 1 in every 3,500 U.S. housing units annually, and the process typically takes 18 months from first missed payment to final sale.

 Key Takeaways